Muskegon Lake AOC

 Muskegon Lake is now seeing the community benefits from restoration and remediation being conducted in the AOC.
 Recreational use of the rivers and Muskegon Lake by residents and visitors has increased, tourism is up, and property values have grown.

-A good sign cleanup and restoration work is succeeding is the removal of beneficial use impairments.
-Beneficial use impairments are designations given by the International Joint Commission representing different types of significant environmental degradation.
+A good sign cleanup and restoration work is succeeding is the removal of Beneficial Use Impairments (BUIs).
 As cleanup work is completed, and monitoring demonstrates sufficient environmental health improvements, BUIs can gradually be removed.
-This AOC has removed four BUIs and has five more to eliminate.
+Of up to 14 possible BUIs, Muskegon Lake was initially designated as having nine impaired.
+This AOC has removed five BUIs and has four more to eliminate.
 See the list below.
 Once all BUIs are removed, the process of delisting the AOC can begin.

 - Eutrophication or Undesirable Algae

 - Restrictions on Drinking Water Consumption, or Taste and Odor – Removed February 2013

 - Degradation of Aesthetics (pdf) - Removed October 2021

 - Restrictions on Dredging Activities - Removed September 2011